IHTSDO/sct-browser-frontend/README.md

 Parameter|Example Value|Use
 ---|---|---
-server|HTTP URL for the alternative server|Used to specifed an alternative backend server, other than the default one. edition|en-edition, es-edition|Sets the edition that will be browsed, using the edition names defined by the backend. release|v20160131|Name of the release, usually the effective time preceded by a "v". perspective|full,browsing,etc.|Sets the perspective to load. ui_language|en, es, da, pt|Sets the UI language. conceptId1|any SCTID|Sets the first concept details widget to this concept. conceptId2|any SCTID|Sets the second concept details widget to this concept. conceptIdTx1|any SCTID|Sets the first taxonomy widget to this concept. conceptIdTx2|any SCTID|Sets the second taxonomy widget to this concept. acceptLicense|true| the SNOMED CT Browser License is automatically accepted without displaying the modal window.
+edition|MAIN/SNOMEDCT-ES, MAIN/SNOMEDCT-AU|Sets the edition that will be browsed, using the edition names defined by the backend. perspective|full,browsing,etc.|Sets the perspective to load. languages|en, es, da, pt|Sets the UI language. conceptId1|any SCTID|Sets the first concept details widget to this concept. acceptLicense|true| the SNOMED CT Browser License is automatically accepted without displaying the modal window.
 This means that you are explicitly accepting the license. diagrammingMarkupEnabled|true|SNOMED CT diagramming Markup is enabled.